Best Swiss Chocolate (Famous & Lesser-Known Brands)

 Toblerone

-Undoubtedly the most famous Swiss chocolate and best Swiss chocolate brands around the world is Toblerone.
-They have been making Swiss chocolate bars since 1876 and was one of the first Swiss chocolate brands to experiment with shapes.
+Undoubtedly, the most famous Swiss chocolate and one of the best Swiss chocolate brands around the world is Toblerone.
+They have been making Swiss chocolate bars since 1876 and were one of the first Swiss chocolate brands to experiment with shapes.

-We all know Toberland for its triangular milk chocolate bars stuffed with honey, almonds, and nougat that simply melts in your mouth and is delicious.
-The key to their deliciousness is similar to Lindt chocolate, they use some of the best quality ingredients to use an amazing taste.
+We all know Toberland for its triangular milk chocolate bars stuffed with honey, almonds, and nougat that simply melt in your mouth.
+Similar to Lindt chocolate, the key to their deliciousness is that they use some of the best-quality ingredients.

-It is said that Theodore Toblerone was inspired in 1908 to come up with the triangular shape by the Matterhorn, Switzerland’s most iconic peak that does look like a piece of Toblerone.
+It is said that Theodore Toblerone was inspired in 1908 to create the triangular shape by the Matterhorn, Switzerland’s most iconic peak, which does look like a piece of Toblerone.

-Toblerone is owned by Mondelēz today who also owns Oreo and Cadbury cream eggs.
+Today Mondelēz owns Toblerone, which also owns Oreo and Cadbury cream eggs.
 Luckily for us, the quality of Toblerone chocolate hasn’t changed since the takeover.

 Laderach

-Laderach is one of the best-selling Swiss chocolate brands in Switzerland, which is saying something.
-They might have only been a Swiss chocolate company since 1962 (over 100 years behind Lindt chocolate) but they make some of the most delicious chocolate in the world.
+Laderach is one of the best-selling Swiss chocolate brands, which is saying something.
+They might have only been a Swiss chocolate company since 1962 (over 100 years behind Lindt chocolate), but they make some of the most delicious chocolate in the world.

-Founded by Rudolph Läderach, they are known best for their FrischSchoggi, aka fresh chocolate, but they also make white chocolate varieties, as well as yummy bonbons.
-If you ask me, they are one of the luxury Swiss chocolate brands.
+Founded by Rudolph Läderach, they are known best for their FrischSchoggi, aka fresh chocolate.
+However, they also make white chocolate varieties and yummy bonbons.
+They are one of the luxury Swiss chocolate brands.

-With a company motto to make every piece of chocolate a masterpiece, it is no surprise that their chocolate is so good.
-Make sure you stop by a Laderach chocolate store while you are in Switzerland, you won’t be disappointed.
+With a company motto of making every piece of chocolate a masterpiece, it is no surprise that their chocolate is so good.
+Make sure you stop by a Laderach chocolate store while you are in Switzerland; you won’t be disappointed.
 They are just about everywhere in Switzerland these days, especially in big cities and their suburbs.
-I have seen them all over Zurich, in Lucerne and at the Airport to name a few of their many locations.
+I have seen them all over Zurich, in Lucerne, and at the Airport, to name a few of their many locations.

-You can also order custom boxes of chocolates online if you can’t get to a shop.
-Their Chocolate Experience tour in Bilton is also worth experiencing as they take you on a journey on how their chocolate is made.
+If you can’t get to a shop, you can also order custom boxes of chocolates online.
+Their Chocolate Experience tour in Bilten is also worth experiencing, as it takes you on a journey through how their chocolate is made.

 Sprüngli

-If you are in Zurich then do not walk by one of the city’s best Swiss chocolate brands, Sprüngli.
+If you are in Zurich, do not walk by one of the city’s best Swiss chocolate brands, Sprüngli.
 Sprüngli has been selling Swiss chocolate creations in Zurich from the same shop since 1859.

 The key to their authentic Swiss chocolate treats is that they make them fresh every day with no preservatives and only use the best quality natural ingredients.
 Their shop is on Bahnhofstrasse so you will definitely go past it while exploring Zurich.

-You will find a range of chocolate bars, pralines, truffles, and more in the shop.
-Make sure to try their macaroons too which are about as airy and light as macaroons can be.
+The shop offers a variety of chocolate bars, pralines, truffles, and more.
+Make sure to try their macaroons, which are about as airy and light as macaroons can be.
 Their Truffes aux Amandes are also to die for.

 You can also buy a selection of fresh chocolates to take home with you but don’t buy them until just before you fly so they stay fresh for your arrival at home.